Playgrounds taped off, streets deserted as Spain's coronavirus death toll doubles

 “This city depends on tourism - what with all the bars and restaurants and shops - this is really going to economically damage many businesses,” said 52-year-old Leonel Sanchez, out to buy food on Madrid’s main thoroughfare, Gran Via.

-Additional reporting by Richard Martin in Barcelona; Writing by Sonya Dowsett; Editing by Frances Kerry
+Additional reporting by Richard Martin in Barcelona and Ingrid Melander in Madrid; Writing by Sonya Dowsett; Editing by Frances Kerry, Peter Graf and Alexandra Hudson